Giuseppe Tomasi di Lampedusa: Biography

+Eventually, the copy sent to Croce bore fruit, but not in Tomasi's lifetime.
 In 1957 Tomasi di Lampedusa was diagnosed with lung cancer; he died on 23 July in Rome.
 Following a requiem in the Basilica del Sacro Cuore di Gesù in Rome, he was buried three days later in the Capuchin cemetery of Palermo.

 His novel was published the year after his death.
-Elena Croce had sent it to the writer Giorgio Bassani, who brought it to the attention of the Feltrinelli publishing house.
+Elena Croce had sent it to the writer Giorgio Bassani, who brought it to the publisher Feltrinelli.
+On 3 March 1958, the publisher Feltrinelli contacted Licy to make arrangements to publish the novel.
 Il Gattopardo was quickly recognized as a great work of Italian literature.
+It was published in November 1958, and became a bestseller, going through 52 editions in less than six months.
 In 1959 Tomasi di Lampedusa was posthumously awarded the prestigious Strega Prize for the novel.